Recruitment Marketing: Why Recruiting is becoming like Marketing

 Consider the average time to hire to close a single search:

 • 33% of companies take 15-30 days

 • 30% take 31-60 days

-Impacting the average time to hire is just one of the goals that can be achieved by using recruitment marketing tools.
+Impacting the average time to hire is just one of the goals that can be achieved by using recruitment marketing tools and employer branding strategies.
 It is also possible to build a richer pool of candidates (higher number of candidates), stay in touch with candidates and improve the quality of the applicants.